gck0/radiCALe_respawner/README.md

 radiCALe 1.1.x respawner script

 ### what?
-an init.d script to check if radiCALe daemon is accepting SSL connections
-if not, it kills and respawns the process
+an init.d script to check if radiCALe daemon is accepting SSL connections: if not, it kills and respawns the process
-tested on 1.1.x, works only if 'ssl=true' in radicale/config because it uses openssl to check if the daemon accepts ssl connections
+tested on 1.1.x, it uses openSSL and works only if 'ssl=true' in radicale/config

 ### why?
 radiCALe is a CalDAV and CardDAV server